-Fuzzy constraints are a popular approach to handle preferences and over-constrained problems.
-We consider here situations where some of the preferences may be missing.
-This models, for example, settings where agents are distributed, or have privacy issues, or where there is an ongoing preference elicitation process.
-We study how to find a solution which is optimal irrespective of the missing preferences, eliciting preferences from the user if necessary.
-Our goal is to ask the user as little as possible.
-To solve this task, we define a combined solving and preference elicitation scheme with a large number of different instantiations which we test on randomly generated problems.
-Our experimental results show that some of the algorithms are very good at finding a necessarily optimal solution while asking only a very small fraction of the missing preferences to the user.
-We also test the algorithms on hard constraint problems with possibly missing constraints.
-The aim now is to find feasible solutions irrespective of the missing constraints.
+Abstract.
+Fuzzy constraints are a popular approach to handle preferences and over-constrained problems in scenarios where one needs to be cautious, such as in medical or space applications.
+We consider here fuzzy constraint problems where some of the preferences may be missing.
+This models, for example, settings where agents are distributed and have privacy issues, or where there is an ongoing preference elicitation process.
+In this setting, we study how to find a solution which is optimal irrespective of the missing preferences.
+In the process of finding such a solution, we may elicit preferences from the user if necessary.
+However, our goal is to ask the user as little as possible.
+We define a combined solving and preference elicitation scheme with a large number of different instantiations, each corresponding to a concrete algorithm which we compare experimentally.
+We compute both the number of elicited preferences and the "user effort", which may be larger, as it contains all the preference values the user has to compute to be able to respond to the elicitation requests.
+While the number of elicited preferences is important when the concern is to communicate as little information as possible, the user effort measures also the hidden work the user has to do to be able to communicate the elicited preferences.
+Our experimental results show that some of our algorithms are very good at finding a necessarily optimal solution while asking the user for only a very small fraction of the missing preferences.
+The user effort is also very small for the best algorithms.
+Finally, we test these algorithms on hard constraint problems with possibly missing constraints, where the aim is to find feasible solutions irrespective of the missing constraints.

-Introduction
+1 Introduction